Books for 4th Graders

 11 Birthdays by Wendy Mass

-After celebrating their first nine birthdays together, Amanda and Leo prepare to celebrate their eleventh birthday separately.
+After celebrating their first 10 birthdays together, Amanda and Leo prepare to celebrate their 11tj birthday separately.
 But, peculiar things happen as their birthday begins to repeat itself.

 Big Nate: In a Class By Himself by Lincoln Peirce